DOI-USGS/lsforce/README.md

 Documentation
 -------------

-A usage example is given in `example.py`.
+Usage examples for the two currently-supported parameterization methods are given in `example_full.py` and `example_triangle.py`.

 To build the documentation, first ensure that you installed the developer tools (`bash install.sh 1`), which are required for documentation building.
 Then: